Voxelmetric/Voxelmetric1/README.md

 [![Join the chat at https://gitter.im/richardbiely/Voxelmetric](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/richardbiely/Voxelmetric?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This is a VoxelMetrics's fork that is slowly being merged with https://github.com/richardbiely/Voxe in order to make it more powerful.
 Once merging of all features is completed, Voxe will be discontinued and all further work will be put into this project.
-Even though it is a fork, it is almost a complete rewrite of the original Voxelmetric.
+Even though it is a fork, it is an almost complete rewrite of the original Voxelmetric.

 I liked how Voxelmetric was not just another voxel generator.
 It had some very neat features like support for customizable block types, simple client-server networking (very rather basic, though) and pathfinding.
 On the other hand, it was weak in terms of performance, code design and architecture.
 This came handy, however, because I had some fresh new ideas I wanted to try.
 So I tried (and still keep trying) and this is the result :)

 Voxelmetric/Voxe is an open source voxel framework for Unity3d.
-It's meant to be an easy to use, easy to extend solution for voxel games.
+It is meant to be an easy to use, easy to extend solution for voxel games.
 Voxelmetric/Voxe is currently in alpha so expect breaking changes and incomplete documentation.
 If anyone wants to help they are more then welcome and should feel free to make a pull request.
 Also use the issues to highlight bugs and suggest features.

 ## Features